evervault/evervault-ruby/README.md

 Ruby SDK for [Evervault](https://evervault.com)
 ### Prerequisites

-To get started with the Evervault Ruby SDK, you will need to have created a team on the evervault dashboard.
+To get started with the Evervault Ruby SDK, you will need to have created a team on the Evervault dashboard.

 We are currently in invite-only early access.
 You can apply for early access [here](https://evervault.com).